-Other Expense, Net
+Other Income (Expense), Net

-Other expense, net primarily includes losses resulting from the remeasurement of our investor and lender warrant liabilities at fair value.
+Other income (expense), net primarily includes gains and losses resulting from expiration or remeasurement of our investor and lender warrant liabilities at fair value.
 We use an option pricing model to revalue our warrant liabilities at each reporting date.
 A decline in the value of our warrant liabilities results in the recognition of a remeasurement gain.
+Conversely, an increase in the value of our warrant liabilities results in the recognition of a remeasurement gain.
 Conversely, an increase in the value of our warrant liabilities results in the recognition of a remeasurement loss.
-During the third quarter of 2017, we changed our valuation technique and began to revalue our warrants using a Black-Scholes option pricing model.
-Historically, we used a binomial option pricing model to revalue the warrant liabilities.
+These changes in the liability are largely driven by fluctuations in the market value of the underlying shares relative to the warrant exercise price.
+In September 2018, our outstanding warrants expired unexercised and resulted in a gain on the extinguishment of the liability.